Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 }
 ```

 This registers the game in the system as an upcoming game.
 An <a href="#open-a-game">open game</a> request needs to be sent afterwards to open a game for betting.
+Broadcasts the game created message to all users connected through a given game source.

-To allow betting, targets and actions need to be added to the game either with the <a href="#open-a-game">open game</a> request, or with an <a href="#update-game-details">update game details</a> request.
+To allow making predictions, targets and actions need to be added to the game either with the <a href="#open-a-game">open game</a> request.

 ### Operation code